If you're looking for a Microsoft 365 backup solution, you can find more information on our website, or start a free trial here

 Note: If you encounter an "Access denied" error, click here.

-By default, all groups will be selected for backup.
-To retain this selection and proceed, click Add.
+By default, all users/groups will be selected for backup.
+To retain this selection and proceed, click Save.
+In the Users tab, you can also enable Include new accounts to ensure that future additions to this tenant are automatically added to the backup selection.

-Alternatively, you can deselect the groups you do not want to backup, or deselect all and select only the groups you want to backup.
-Note that it may take a while for all groups to load.
+Alternatively, you can deselect the users/groups you do not want to backup, or deselect all and select only the users/groups you want to backup.
+Note that it may take a while for all users/groups to load.

-You can drill down into groups to select specific subgroups for backup.
+In the Groups tab, you can drill down to select only specific subgroups for backup.

-You can also use the search field to find a specific group.
+You can also use the search field to find a specific user/group.

 Once you are satisfied with your selection, click Save and proceed to Step 7 of this guide.
 If you do not want to create this backup set, click Cancel at the top right.